wp-plugins/uncomplicated-seo/readme.txt

 1. Uncomplicated SEO options form

 == Changelog ==
+= 1.1.9 =
+* Updated to WordPress v.2.0

+= 1.1.8 =
+* Some minor changes to improve functionality

 = 1.1.7 =
 * Metadescription for categories

+= 1.1.6 =
+* Some minor changes to improve functionality

 = 1.1.6 =
 * Some minor changes to improve functionality